Austrian host wants to choose guests – “Vegans, hippies and Arabs excluded”

 At the request of the newspaper, the specialist group manager for gastronomy in the Carinthian Chamber of Commerce also commented.
 For example, “guests should not be rejected on the basis of gender, ethnicity or religion”.

 A restaurant on the Baltic Sea also caused a stir with a decision.
-It locked out children and earned hate. (mbr)
+It locked out children and earned hatred. (mbr)

 #Austrian #host #choose #guests #Vegans #hippies #Arabs #excluded